milton-pagan/load-balancing-simulations/README.md

 # Load Balancing Simulations

 ## Description
-Simulation designed to study the approximation of a system of queues, following the JSQ policy, as a single queue.
+Simulation designed to study the resource pool approximation of a system of queues, following the JSQ policy.
 Part of my research project at the SURE 2019 program at Georgia Tech.

 ## Usage